RiftValleySoftware/RVS_BlueThoth/README.md

 =

 This is a "Bluetooth Explorer" app that was written in order to develop a general-purpose Core Bluetooth "Wrapper" SDK, and learn Bluetooth.

+Although this is an iOS app, it will be used to develop a cross-platform SDK.

+It is destined to become an Apple App-Store app, but that's still a ways off, and Apple needs to greenlight it _(They can sometimes be a bit "squeamish" with developer tools like this)_.